frmwrk123/frmwrk123.github.io/_posts/2019-02-16-lotr-book-to-film.markdown

 ### Differences of the book to the movie

-- prior to the counsel of Elrond, many months pass in which scouts are searching for the black riders
+- prior to the council of Elrond, many months pass in which scouts are searching for the black riders
 - the council itself is much longer, Gloin is present as well and tells from the Lonely Mountain
 - Legolas reports that Gollum fled from imprisonment
 - Gandalf tells the full tale of the betrayal of Saruman